leonsimpson23/intuishell-proof-anchor/README.md

 Nothing in this repository is sufficient to reproduce the system.
 This repository intentionally exposes only a verification surface, not the operational system.

-## Disclosure Policy
+## Evaluation Access

+The materials in this repository represent only a verification surface.

-Full technical materials are only available under mutually executed confidentiality agreement.
+Full system behavior, implementation structure, and operational capability are available only through direct technical evaluation under executed NDA.

+Contact: cloutsystems.contact@gmail.com
 ---
 Author: Leon Simpson
 All rights reserved.